swapnajitm0714-ui/civictech.caTesting/README.md

 The goal of this project is to explore the advantages and limitations of using Jekyll with GitHub Pages as a potential alternative to WordPress.
 The objective is to create a static, secure, and low-maintenance website that is easy to update and contributes to open, accessible web content.

-### Theme

-This site uses the [Minima theme](https://github.com/jekyll/minima) as a base.
-Minima is the default theme and provides a clean, simple design and is highly customizable.
-It offers a flexible starting point for adapting the brand and visual style to a GitHub Pages-friendly Jekyll format.

 ## Why GitHub Pages?

 Migrating to GitHub Pages offers multiple advantages: